 On the northwest side of Roatan just north of West End, the snorkeling at Divemaster's Choice is a well known shore or boat-accessed dive site.
-During a Divemasters Choice snorkel, you may encounter sergeant majors, butterflyfish, parrotfish, filefish, queen angelfish, blue chromic, tangs, grunts, barracuda, grouper eagle rays and hawksbill sea turtles.
+During a Divemasters Choice snorkel, you may encounter sergeant majors, butterflyfish, parrotfish, filefish, queen angelfish, blue chromic, tangs, grunts, barracuda, grouper, spotted eagle rays, Golden Spotted Snake Eels, non-stinging Comb Jelly (aka Sea Walnut) and hawksbill sea turtles.
 The marine life can be found around the elkhorn coral formations, brain coral heads, pillar coral, barrel sponges and sea fans.

 The Divemasters Choice snorkeling dive site is located southwest off the coast from the Seagrape Plantation Resort, which has a dive platform with a ladder down to the water.
 Off the old-coral iron shore, the water depth range from 5 to 50 feet.
 Alternately, there is a pier in Halfmoon Bay at the end of the dirt Submarine Drive, which might provide access as well.
 If you choose to come by boat, there is a boat mooring buoy located in 25 foot deep water.

 On the way from the Seagrape Plantation Resort access, you will pass through another popular snorkeling dive site called Grape Escape.
 It has its own dive buoy located in 35 foot deep water, but the best snorkeling is closer to shore over the 10-20 foot deep coral top.